How to Get Life Insurance: Top 10 Life Insurance Companies in the Philippines

 Types of Life Insurance

 Choosing the type of insurance that would suit your needs might be a bit confusing to some.
 So, here are four (4) different types of Life Insurance.
+It is up to you to decide what is the best insurance company in the Philippines.

 This type of insurance policy grants a lump sum of a certain amount of money based on the specified time or upon death.
 The policy owner should pay a premium for a predetermined number of years until they reach a specific age.